gusztavvargadr/packer/README.md

 > **Note** This section covers the details of the published [Vagrant boxes] this repository builds.
 See the [Getting started] section to build your own virtual machine images.
 See [virtual workstations] for samples of automating the configuration of your development environments using them and [these][BlogWhy] [blogs][BlogHow] for more background and motivation.

-This repository contains [Packer] sample templates for the following virtualization scenarios:
+This repository contains [Packer] samples for:

   - [Operating systems] for generic experiments with [Windows] and [Ubuntu].
   - [Hosting] using [Docker], [IIS] and [SQL Server].